-We will not be passing any offering baskets, but they will be located at the exits.
+We will not be passing any offering baskets, but the offering plate will be located on the Jr. Church sign-in desk.
 And you can always continue with online giving.
 Find out more information about ways to give electronically.

 Will washrooms be open?

 Yup!
-But washrooms will be limited to one person at a time.
+But washrooms will be limited to one person (or family) at a time.
 They are clearly marked open or closed.

 Will I need to wear a mask?

 Yes, wearing a mask in all public spaces, including the church, is currently a requirement in Ontario.
 Plattsville Church has developed a mask policy based on the provincial guidelines.